Roller Skating: Starting Your Rollerskating Journey

 3. Fit: Roller skates should fit snugly on your feet without being too tight or too loose.
 Consider trying them on or measuring your foot size to find the right fit.

-4. Budget: Roller skate prices can vary significantly depending on the brand, style, and features.
-Set a budget that works for you and explore different options within that range.
+4. Budget: Roller skate prices can vary significantly depending on the brand, style, and features. a budget that works for you and explore different options within that range.

 Finding the Right Fit